-Michael also advises clients in Brownfield cleanups and redevelopment of contaminated properties.
-This facet of his practice focuses on matters of due diligence and contractual allocation of environmental risks in transactions.
-This includes disclosure laws and obligations regarding environmental conditions on real property, securing environmental insurance products to protect clients against cleanup cost overruns and pollution legal liability, and permit requirements under state and federal regulatory laws.
+Michael Naughton is a seasoned environmental litigator with 30 years of experience handling environmental issues, including regulatory compliance.
+He regularly advises on real estate transactions, providing environmental counseling with regard to the sale, purchasing, and leasing of commercial property.
+In addition, he advises clients with cleanups and redevelopment of contaminated properties on matters of environmental due diligence and contractual allocation of environmental risks in transactions.
+This includes disclosure laws and obligations regarding environmental conditions on real property, and permit requirements under state and federal regulatory laws.

 Michael has litigated a wide variety of environmental cases involving various claims, such as natural resource damage claims throughout the United States.
 Michael maintains a national CERCLA practice and routinely appears before the U.S. Environmental Protection Agency, the New Jersey Department of Environmental Protection, New Jersey Office of Administrative Law and the New York Department of Environmental Conservation.

 In addition, Michael handles energy and infrastructure projects, and climate change and sustainability matters.
 His background enables him to represent clients engaged in or considering business ventures in promising alternative energy fields such as solar, wind, geothermal, cogeneration, biofuels and biomass.
 Working closely with consultants, Michael also advises on the various aspects of energy management, including energy efficiency analysis, energy master planning and procurement of energy and green energy sources.

 - Included in The Best Lawyers in America®, Litigation – Environmental (2019-2022; 2024); Environmental Law (2021-2024)